 Summary: Histamine is a chemical that has a crucial role in our immune system.
-It is produced by the body and also found in certain foods.
+It’s produced by the body and also found in certain foods.

 What is histamine intolerance?

-Approximately 1% of the population experience adverse reactions to what is considered a “normal” level of histamine in food (3).
+Approximately 1% of the population experiences adverse reactions to what is considered a “normal” level of histamine in food (3).

-This increased sensitivity to histamine is called a Histamine Intolerance.
+This increased sensitivity is called a Histamine Intolerance.